 Global Wealth Distribution

-We thus have no choice but to keep rolling the red carpet to GDP.
+We thus have no choice but to keep rolling out the red carpet to GDP.
 Using data from the latest WEO, I will explore the distribution of wealth creation among countries.
-The data covers 196 countries (some do not have current information) and includes IMF data estimates from 2021 until 2024.
-GDP data is offered in three flavors 1.
+The data covers 196 countries (some do not have current information) and includes IMF data estimates from 2021 to 2024.
+GDP data is offered in three flavors: 1.
 National currencies (current and constant prices); 2.
 UD dollars; and 3.
 PPP prices in international dollars.
 Two and three are the most useful for our purposes.

-At any rate, figure 2 shows the distribution of GDP at PPP prices.
+At any rate, Figure 2 shows the distribution of GDP at PPP prices.

 Is this picture bound to change anytime soon, before a global climate disaster arrives?
 Looking at the past can shed some light on the future, mutatis mutandis.
 Figure 4 depicts the historical GDP shares for the top 10 countries from 2005 until 2021.
-For reference, the IMF estimates that the total global GDP for the latter year will be 94.6 trillion dollars (10^12, not 10^18), an 11 percent increase over the previous year.
+For reference, the IMF estimates that global GDP in the latter year will be 94.6 trillion dollars (10^12, not 10^18), an 11 percent increase over the previous year.

 Nevertheless, do not expect any dramatic changes unless nature complains even more loudly.